By Tharmini Kenas email@example.com

 This then raises the following questions:

-- Why do women still face unequal share of inheritance of land and property?
+- Why do women still face unequal share of the inheritance of land and property?

 - Why are women still struggling to claim ownership of what is rightfully theirs?